It's an appealing income play to consider JetBlue Airways Corporation (JBLU) - The Dwinnex

 Earnings Estimates

-Its stock is currently analyzed by 8 different market analysts.
+The company has 8 analysts who recommend its stock at the moment.
 On average, analysts expect EPS of $-0.11 for the current quarter, with a high estimate of $-0.07 and a low estimate of $-0.15, while EPS last year was $-0.65.
 The consensus estimate for the next quarter is $0.08, with high estimates of $0.25 and low estimates of $-0.12.

 Analysts are recommending an EPS of between $-0.44 and $-1.3 for the fiscal current year, implying an average EPS of $-0.72.
 EPS for the following year is $1.01, with 8 analysts recommending between $1.75 and $0.45.